 In spite of being the second smallest as well as the least populated state of India, Sikkim is a heaven for nature lovers.
-Located in the north eastern part of the country, Sikkim is surrounded by West Bengal in the south and shares international borders with Bhutan in the south east, Nepal in the west and the Tibet Autonomous Region of China in the north east.
-The beautiful mountains, the deep valleys and the biodiversity make Sikkim a favorite spot for tourists.
+Located in the Northeastern part of the country, Sikkim is surrounded by West Bengal on its south and shares international borders with Bhutan on its southeast, Nepal on its west and the Tibet Autonomous Region of China on its northeast.
+The beautiful mountains, the deep valleys and the biodiversity make Sikkim a favourite spot for tourists.
 Gangtok is the capital as well as the largest city of Sikkim and is located at the height of 5500 feet on the hills of Shivalik.
 The beautiful Kanchenjunga, which is the third tallest mountain of the world, can be viewed from Gangtok.
 The total area of Sikkim is roughly 7000 square kilometers with a total population of more than 6 lakhs.
 Most of the areas being hilly, summers in Sikkim are soothing as the temperature hardly crosses 28 degrees whereas the inhabitants witness that spine chilling shiver during the winters with a temperature below freezing point.
 Sikkim became a part of India in 1975 and since then, the political structure of the state adheres to the rest of the country.
 The legislative assembly comprises of 32 members properly selected through elections.

-It is the second-smallest Indian state is geographically located at 27.33° N and 88.62° E. Landlocked in the Himalayan range, the state is bordered by Tibet towards north-east, Nepal in its west, Bhutan in the south-east and West Bengal in the south.
+It is the second-smallest Indian state and is geographically located at 27.33° N and 88.62° E. Landlocked in the Himalayan range, the state is bordered by Tibet on its northeast, Nepal on its west, Bhutan on its southeast and West Bengal on its south.
 More Detail...

 |Click to View large Map|